goodekat/LIME-diagnostics-paper/README.md

 bullet-lands within a set.
 With three bullets with six lands per set, there are a total of (2 sets) x (3\! bullet comparisons) x (6^2 land comparisons) = 432 comparisons.
-However, there are only 364 comparisons in the `bullet-test` data.
-This is due to the fact that some of the lands are missing from the data (due to tank rash): land 4 from the unknown bullet in set 1, land 2 from bullet 1 in set 11, and land 4 from the unknown bullet in set 11. **bullet-test** is generated from the raw versions of the data for [set 1](data/raw/h224-set1-features.rds.zip) and [set 11](data/raw/h224-set11-features.rds.zip).
+However, there are only 364 comparisons in the bullet-test data.
+This is due to the fact that some of the lands are missing from the data (due to tank rash): land 4 from the unknown bullet in set 1, land 2 from bullet 1 in set 11, and land 4 from the unknown bullet in set 11. bullet-test is generated from the raw versions of the data for [set 1](data/raw/h224-set1-features.rds.zip) and [set 11](data/raw/h224-set11-features.rds.zip).
 The variables in the test data are the same as the training data described above.

-### `example-signatures.csv`
+### example-signatures.csv

 [**example-signatures**](data/example-signatures.csv.zip) contains the
 signature data from aligned signatures of two bullet-lands from the same source.
 The variables in the data are as follows:

-  - land: Indicator variable whether the observation corresponds to “Signature 1” or “Signature 2”.
+  - **land**: Indicator variable whether the observation corresponds to “Signature 1” or “Signature 2”.
-  - x: The (relative) x position of the signature (in microns).
+  - **x**: The (relative) x position of the signature (in microns).
-  - y: The (relative) y position of the signature height (in microns).
+  - **y**: The (relative) y position of the signature height (in microns).

 ## Figure Font Size Information